- A level requirements: ABB

 This course examines the ongoing relationship between technological development, popular music and the cultures which surround it.
 Students are introduced to major perspectives on popular music and technology in order to examine social, aesthetic and historical issues.

 This module introduces the core principles and techniques of computer programming.
 The emphasis of the module is to develop technical skills in coding, including the use of variables, loops, functions and libraries.
 Concepts are introduced in a practical and accessible way, and placed within the context of communication and media.
 The aim of the module is to develop students’ abilities in coding so they can understand better the role of algorithms in society, and are ready for further study in data science and visualisation.
-Assessment is through a single piece of coursework, where students develop a coding journal that reflects on their learning and demonstrates their coding and problem-solving skills.
 By the end of the module, students will have a strong grounding in coding and recognise its role in communication, media and data science.

 This module examines the function and design of music in video games (including games-consoles, PCs, and smart-phone ‘apps’).
 It considers the historical development of music in gaming, the relationship between game-music and technological advance, and the role and function of music in different types of game (and how this dictates compositional choice).
 This is achieved via a combination of case-study analyses and engagement with appropriate literature and research.
 Delivery incorporates lectures, workshop/seminars, and directed activity.
 Assessment incorporates a discursive essay and a portfolio of case-study analyses.
 The module assumes the study and discussion of case-study examples, but is delivered and assessed in a manner which does not require technical music skills (ie notational literacy or formal analytical method).